-During the late 1970's, John T. Lyle (1934-1998), a Cal Poly Pomona landscape architecture professor, challenged graduate students to envision a community in which daily activities were based on the value of living within the limits of available renewable resources without environmental degradation.
+The idea for the Center for Regenerative Studies grew out of an assignment that Professor John T. Lyle gave his landscape architecture graduate design class in 1976.
+He challenged his students to envision a community in which daily activities were based on the value of living within the limits of available renewable resources without environmental degradation.

-Influenced and inspired by emerging design philosophies, several Cal Poly Pomona faculty members formed an interdisciplinary team to design an institute that would offer a holistic and cooperative model of community development within the rigidly organized and hierarchical administrative structure of the university.
+During the next ten years, students and faculty researched the possibilities of creating a community that made use of on-site resources, operated with renewable energy, and worked with biologically based processes.
+Influenced and inspired by emerging design philosophies, several Cal Poly Pomona faculty formed an interdisciplinary team to design an institute that would offer a holistic and cooperative model of community development within the rigidly organized and hierarchical administrative structure of the university.

-On May 22, 1999, the Center was renamed The John T. Lyle Center for Regenerative Studies, in honor of the founding project director.
+On May 22, 1999, the Center was renamed the John T. Lyle Center for Regenerative Studies, in honor of the founding project director.

 About John T. Lyle

 John T. Lyle (August 10, 1934 – July 3, 1998) taught landscape architecture at Cal Poly Pomona and was the founding project director of the Center for Regenerative Studies.

 Lyle graduated from Tulane University in 1957 with a bachelor's degree in architecture, and in 1965 completed his graduate studies in landscape architecture at UC Berkeley.
 From 1966 to 1967, he was a Fulbright Scholar at the Danish Royal Academy of Fine Arts in Copenhagen, studying land planning and urban design.